Synesthesiaa/To-Do-List/README.md

 ![image](https://github.com/Synesthesiaa/To-Do-List/assets/106944643/9132a85a-3710-4815-adc1-b5dc95d2a19d)

-When they're finished, they can click "Clear all the tasks" to get rid of everything, even those that they added.
+When they're finished, they can click "Clear all the tasks" to get clear of everything, even those that they added.